SEND Information Report

 Park Lane Academy is also a member of the South Pennines Academies.
 The schools within the Trust, and particularly the 3 high schools, collaborate to look at how they can be most effective in supporting our students who have SEN or any kind of additional need.

 Parents/carers, students and staff are involved in reviewing the impact and outcomes of SEN provision on a regular basis.
-We follow the “assess, plan, do, review” model of SEN Support from the 2015 Code of Practice to ensure that parents/carers and their children are involved at each step.
-Before any additional provision is put in place to support a student with SEN, the SENCo, teaching staff (as appropriate), parents/carers and the student will agree what they would expect to be different following the intervention.
+We follow the “assess, plan, do, review” model of SEN Support from the SEN Code of Practice to ensure that parents/carers and their children are involved at each step.
+Before any additional provision is put in place to support a student with SEN, the SENDCo, teaching staff as well as other stakeholders (examples are in the booklet- Student Intervention Strategy).

 Students, their parents/carers and their teaching and support staff will be directly involved in reviewing progress: